Telefonica turns to Israel's high-tech to boost consumer portfolio - NewsBreak

 Telefonica turns to Israel's high-tech to boost consumer portfolio

-JERUSALEM, May 1 (Reuters) - Spain's Telefonica (TEF.MC), Europe's third-largest telecoms company, aims to increase investments in Israel's high-tech sector this year, including in e-health and other consumer-facing business, a senior official said.
+JERUSALEM (Reuters) - Spain’s Telefonica, Europe’s third-largest telecoms company, aims to increase investments in Israel’s high-tech sector this year, including in e-health and other consumer-facing business, a senior official said.

 Luisa Rubio, who heads Telefonica’s innovation arm WayraX, has already made one investment in Israel - Upword, which uses artificial intelligence (AI) to create faster, more efficient summaries from notes.